LabyKreative/alx-system_engineering-devops/0x00-shell_basics/README.md

 Delete the directory my_first_directory.
 Script that changes the working directory to the previous one.
 Write a script that lists all files (even ones with names beginning with a period character.
+Script that prints the type of the file named iamafile.